cynthia-a-clifford/cynthia-a-clifford.Github.io/bankdraft.md

 <img src="/images/Screen Shot 2023-02-04 at 8.05.00 PM.png?raw=true"/>
+I wanted to see how the rates offered to Nigeria and Ghana compared to each other and to the average of all countries so I ran the following query:<br>

 <img src="/images/Screen Shot 2023-02-04 at 8.05.00 PM.png?raw=true"/>
+<br> The results of the query are shown below:
 <img src="/images/Screen Shot 2023-02-04 at 8.05.00 PM.png?raw=true"/>